immu10/PDF-Summarization-Mistral/readme.md

 # 🧠 Document Summarization App with Mistral

-This is a lightweight Streamlit-based app (`tres.py`) that summarizes PDF documents using a locally running LLaMA 2 model through the Ollama backend.
+This is a lightweight Streamlit-based app (`tres.py`) that summarizes PDF documents using a locally running Mistral model through the Ollama backend.

 ## 🚀 Features
 - Accepts PDF file uploads and summarizes their content.